Azure/arm-deploy/README.md

 * `managementGroupId`: **Conditional** Specify the Management Group ID, only required for Management Group Deployments.
 * `region`: **Conditional** Provide the target region, only required for Management Group or Subscription deployments.
 * `template`: **Required** Specify the path or URL to the Azure Resource Manager template.
-* `parameters`: Specify the path or URL to the Azure Resource Manager deployment parameter values.
-Or local / remote value file.
+* `parameters`: Specify the path or URL to the Azure Resource Manager deployment parameter values file (local / remote) and/or specify local overrides.
 * `deploymentMode`: `Incremental`(default) (only add resources to resource group) or `Complete` (remove extra resources from resource group) or `Validate` (only validates the template).
 * `deploymentName`: Specifies the name of the resource group deployment to create.
 * `failOnStdErr`: Specify whether to fail the action if some data is written to stderr stream of az cli.
 Valid values are: true, false.
 Default value set to true.